- see also Category:Category lists => access to data records falling into one of the categories

 - Sodomy: Focus on anal penetration

-- Transsexual F-to-M: Born female.
+- Transgender F-to-M: Born female.
 Surgery to become male.
+Previously labeled Transsexual.

-- Transsexual M-to-F: Born male.
+- Transgender M-to-F: Born male.
 Surgery to become female.
+Previously labeled Transsexual.

 - Transvestite: Cross-dresser.
 Considered fashionable for women, an aberration for men.